HBase is compiled using Maven. You must use Maven 3.x. To check your Maven version, run the command mvn -version.

 The simplest command to compile HBase from its java source code is to use

 package target, which builds JARs with the compiled

 mvn clean package -DskipTests

-With Eclipse set up as explained above in Section 18.2.1, “Eclipse”, you can also simply use the build command in Eclipse.
+With Eclipse set up as explained above in Section 18.3.1, “Eclipse”, you can also use the command in Eclipse.
 To create the full installable HBase package takes a little bit more work, so read on.

 The protobuf files are located